The search has begun for the biggest talents and most innovative brands in the hospitality industry with this week's launch of the 2021 Cateys.

 This award will recognise the hospitality operator that has taken the most innovative steps to embed sustainability into their business.
 Success can be determined by, but is not limited to, mitigating environmental impact, promoting social value though community and stakeholder engagement, and enhancing the business's commerciality through sound sustainable business activity.
 The award is open to any hotel, restaurant, pub, leisure foodservice business or other hospitality operation, regardless of size.

 The Newcomer Award is open to all people in the industry who have taken a risk and seized an opportunity and made a name for themselves.
-The winner will own a business that has been operating for less than three years on 3 July 2018 and have established a reputation for quality and service.
+The winner will own a business that has been operating for less than three years on 7 September 2021 and will have established a reputation for quality and service despite the significant challenges of the past year.
 This will be their first owner-operator hospitality-based business.
 Candidates can be from any sector of the industry.

 The Pub and Bar Award is open to people who run, own or manage a pub or pub chain with a food element.
 The judges are looking for sound business planning and a good grasp of financial matters.
 Flair and innovation are also important.
 The winner must commit to staff training and customer service and show involvement in the community.

 Candidates must demonstrate the ability to combine flair and innovation with good business acumen.
 They must set standards to which others can aspire.
 They may own and operate several establishments, but they will not be themed or branded.
-The judges will be looking for a solid and/or outstanding performance in the past financial year.
-Financial information must be provided in order to demonstrate good business judgement.
+The judges will be looking for a solid business plan and will take on board creativity employed in the last year to attempt to alleviate the detrimental impact of Covid-19 trading restrictions.
+Please provide any relevant financial information.

 This award is open to individuals who have made their mark in running system-led companies operating branded and themed food and drink outlets.
 They will operate three or more outlets.
-The judges will be looking for a solid and/or outstanding performance in the past financial year.
-Financial information must be provided in order to demonstrate business acumen.
+The judges will be looking for a solid business plan and will take on board creativity employed in the last year to attempt to alleviate the detrimental impact of Covid-19 trading restrictions.
+Please provide any relevant financial information.

-To enter the Best Employer category, entrants must first get involved in the Best Places to Work in Hospitality awards, which recognise 30 of the best hospitality employers.
+Nominees must first enter the Best Places to Work in Hospitality awards, which recognise 30 of the best hospitality employers who have supported their staff through lockdowns, furloughs and health concerns.
 The Best Employer will be chosen from this shortlist.
-To enter, visit www.bestplacestoworkinhospitality.co.uk
+Registration closes on 16 April.
+All surveys must be completed and returned by 30 April.
+To enter, visit click here.

-This award will go to someone who has demonstrated an innovative approach to continuous learning with particular regard to the needs of the hospitality industry in the UK.
+This award will go to someone who has demonstrated an innovative approach to continuous learning, with particular regard to the needs of the hospitality industry in the UK.
 They will have developed initiatives in training that have added value and demonstrated an ability to adapt to the changing needs of the market.
-They may come from any area of the hospitality industry.
+They may come from any area of hospitality.

-The Public Sector Award will go to an individual or organisation who has made an outstanding contribution to the sector.
+The Public Sector Award will go to an individual or organisation that has made an outstanding contribution to the sector over a difficult year.
 The winner will possess the ability to combine innovation with sound financial performance as well as being able to demonstrate clear achievements.
 The individual or organisation will have contributed to the sector in the areas of healthcare, education or institutional catering.

-The Hotel of the Year - Independent will be a business of three units or fewer under a brand or owner.
-It will be a successful business of any size, category or market level; show excellence in its chosen market; offer an example to which others can aspire; present a healthy balance sheet; and be able to demonstrate particular achievements in the past year.
-Candidates must provide evidence of financial performance, including turnover, profit, occupancy and room rates.
+The Hotel of the Year – Independent will be a business of three units or fewer under a brand or owner.
+It will be a business of any size, category or market level; show excellence in its chosen market; offer an example to which others can aspire; and be able to demonstrate achievements over the last year in spite of difficulties faced.
+Please provide any relevant financial information.

-This award recognises an individual who has had a profound impact upon the global hospitality industry, whether in the field of cheffing, hotels or foodservice.
+This award recognises an individual who has had a profound impact upon the global hospitality industry, whether that is in the field of cheffing, restaurants, hotels or foodservice.
 They may be a British national or from overseas.
-There are no formal criteria, which is given at the discretion of The Caterer team.
+There are no formal criteria, and the award is given at the discretion of The Caterer team.

 There are no set criteria for this award.
 It can recognise someone from any sector of the catering or hospitality industry.
 The person you nominate will have made a significant contribution to their sector – but this contribution may not by any means be over.
 The award may come early in a career, or as recognition of original or creative ideas, or later when someone has established a consistently outstanding record.